 Just as online opportunities are expanding, scammers are also escalating their operations and casting their nets wider.
 They are also becoming very innovative.
 The nature of the crime is difficult to follow since it may involve different countries with different laws and outside one’s jurisdiction.
 Online scams come in many forms.

 Most scams aim at separating you from your money.
 Scammers use different formulas to do that.
 You have to not only keep your money safe but also your valuable information.

 Scams and Phishing

 Phishing is a common technique used by criminals to deceive their victims.
 The crime involves mimicking known and famous organizations.
-Crooks register domains in the names and logos of these organization then send you a link on the email.
-The fraudsters mostly want to steal your details including name, phone number, address, social security number, bank account number or credit card.
+Crooks register domains in the names and logos of these organizations and then sends you a link on the email.
+The fraudsters mostly want to steal your details including your name, phone number, address, social security number, bank account number or credit card.
 Most data stolen through phishing leads to financial fraud.
 Those who use PayPal are familiar with scammers sending a deceptive link that leads you to a page that looks exactly like the PayPal login page.
 If you fill in on the login credentials, you stand to lose money from your account to PayPal scammers.
-Scam with PayPal has made people lose money.
+A scam with PayPal has made people lose money.

-To prevent yourself from this kind of scam, you will need to scrutinize emails that send you any link and also web address of those links.
+To prevent yourself from this kind of scam, you will need to scrutinize emails that send you any link and also the web addresses of those links.

 Online dating scams